OpenSourceEconomics/ose-course-scientific-computing/iteration/lecture_plan_2020.rst

 Projects
 """"""""

 Your grade for this class will be based on a scientific computing project due at the end of the semester.
-The project should be coded in Python and uploaded to Nuvolos for grading.
+The project needs to be coded in Python and available on the `Nuvolos.cloud <https://nuvolos.cloud>`_  for grading.

 You are free to select a topic of your choice related to the contents of the class.
-For instance, you could replicate the core results of a computational publication, run a benchmarking exercise for an algorithm, or create a notebook similar to the ones presented in the lectures on a computational topic that interests you.
+For instance, you could replicate the core results of a computational publication, run a benchmarking exercise for an algorithm, contribute to one of our group's software packages of your choice, or create a notebook similar to the ones presented in the lectures on a computational topic that interests you.
+Reproducibility is a cornerstone of sound computational work, so please ensure that we can run your project notebook from beginning to end without any error.

 Please discuss your project idea with Professor Eisenhauer.
 We suggest settling on a topic by the end of January 2021 so you have enough time to work on your project.